-The designated DCPOs are responsible for:
+The designated DCPOs VAPO's are responsible for:

-- Referring a child if there are concerns about possible abuse, to the Children's Trust social workers or in their absence the child's local duty child protection social worker - Keeping written records of concerns about a child even if there is no need to make an immediate referral - Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied on to the child's next placement. - Ensuring that an indication of the existence of the additional file in above is marked on the pupil records. - Liaising with other agencies and professionals. - Ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - Ensuring that any day pupil currently with a child protection plan who is absent in the educational setting without explanation for one day is referred to their key worker's Social Care Team. - Organising child protection induction, and update training annually, for all school staff. - Providing, with the Head teacher, an annual report for the Education Governance Committee, detailing any changes to the policy and procedures; training undertaken by the DCPO, and by all staff; number and type of incidents/cases, and number of children on the child protection register (anonymised)
+- Referring a pupil if there are concerns about possible abuse, to the Children's Trust social workers or in their absence the local duty social worker (MASH team) - Keeping written records of concerns about a pupil even if there is no need to make an immediate referral - Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until their 25th birthday, and are copied on to the next placement. - Ensuring that an indication of the existence of the additional file in above is marked on the pupil records. - Liaising with other agencies and professionals. - Ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - Ensuring that any day pupil currently with a child protection plan who is absent in the educational setting without explanation for one day is referred to their key worker's Social Care Team. - Organising child/vulnerable adult protection induction, and update training annually, for all school staff. - Providing, with the Head teacher, an annual report for the Education Governance Committee, detailing any changes to the policy and procedures; training undertaken by the DCPO, and by all staff; number and type of incidents/cases, and number of children on the child protection register (anonymised)

-Supporting Children
+Supporting Children/Vulnerable Adults

-- We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school and school houses may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
+- We recognise that a child/vulnerable adult who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school and school houses may provide the only stability in the lives of children/vulnerable adults who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child/vulnerable adult in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-Our school will support all children by:
+Our school will support all children/vulnerable adult by:

-- Encouraging self-esteem and methods through which the child can communicate - Hearing the pupil voice through using the young person's advocate - Hearing the pupil voice via the relevant therapy - Promoting a caring, safe and positive environment within the school. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children.
+- Encouraging self-esteem and methods through which the child/vulnerable adult can communicate - Hearing the pupil voice through using the young person's advocate - Hearing the pupil voice via the relevant therapy - Promoting a caring, safe and positive environment within the school. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children/vulnerable adults.

-- Notifying Social Work Team as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority.
+- Notifying Social Work Team as soon as there is a significant concern. - Providing continuing support to a child/vulnerable adult about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the pupil's new setting and ensuring the school medical records are forwarded as a matter of priority.